Skip to main content

 Over the last 10 years, the department has seen rapid expansion and investment in talented early career staff to lead research and education.
 Today’s Department of Chemistry provides an exciting place to study modern Chemistry in the heart of London within a friendly, vibrant and inclusive community.
 Our department benefits from talented researchers both pushing the boundaries of the discipline, and innovating chemistry education as part of the King’s Academic Education Pathway, which includes a number of PhD students in chemical education research.

 Continuing expansion is taking the department into new areas in chemical biotechnology and bioelectricity, emphasising the importance of computational approaches under the headship of Professor Martin Ulmschneider.
-An ambitious programme of science investment at King’s, will see the Department of Chemistry continue to grow, enabling us to further develop and apply cutting-edge chemistry to understand the fundamental principles of life and tackle sustainability challenges through green chemistry, to the benefit of society.
+An ambitious programme of investment in science research and education at King’s, will see the Department of Chemistry continue to grow, enabling us to further develop and apply cutting-edge chemistry to understand the fundamental principles of life and tackle sustainability challenges through green chemistry, to the benefit of society.

 Explore